What is bunion surgery?

 The specific operative procedure performed depends on the severity of the bunion deformity, your age, general health, activity level, and the condition of the bones and soft tissue.
 Other factors may influence the type of procedure you receive include:

-- Mild bunion – For this type of surgery, Dr. Marso may remove the enlarged portion of bone and realign the muscles, tendons, and ligaments surrounding the joint.
+- Mild bunion – For this type of surgery, Dr. Marso makes a small incision, may remove the bony bump and realign the muscles, tendons, and ligaments surrounding the joint.

-- Moderate bunion – For a moderate bunion, Dr. Marso may cut the bone and shift it into proper alignment.
+- Moderate bunion – For a moderate bunion, our surgeon may cut the bone (chevron osteotomy) and shift it into proper alignment.
 Whether or not the bone is cut depends on the location and serverity of the deformity.
 In addition, the surrounding soft tissues and ligamentous structures may need to be repositioned.

 - Arthritic big toe joint – If the joint is damaged beyond repair, as is often seen in arthritis (hallux rigidus), it may need to be fused.
 This allows the bones to heal together and eliminate movement and pain.
 Occasionally, joint replacement implants may be used in the reconstruction of the big toe joint.